fusion-energy/neutronics-workshop/tasks/task_11/README.md

 ```4_example_materials_parameter_study.py```

 The script shows how the tool can be used to perform three parameter studies of different materials by calculating their density as a function of different parameters.
-(Note: Only possible for materials which use CoolProp package to calculate density.)
+(Note: Only possible with materials which use CoolProp package to calculate density.)

 Run the script to produce graphs of: